Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Contact Information: Telephone number and email address.
 LinkedIn profile

-Summary: Detail-oriented , organised fresh college graduate, with an undergraduate degree in Marketing as well as experience in research on market trends and analysis of data.
-Skills in teamwork and communication developed through volunteer work and internship work.
-Aiming for entry-level marketing positions in order to apply the skills and knowledge to a professional context.
+Summary: Detail-oriented and organised student who recently completed college. an undergraduate degree in Marketing and experience in research on market trends and analysis of data.
+Highly effective communication and teamwork abilities acquired through volunteer and internship work.
+Are you looking for a position in the entry-level market to apply skills and knowledge to a professional context.

 Education: